Stephen-Gates/report-gallery/docs/questions.md

 1. [What business capabilities support our organisation?][inventory]
 1. [How are business capabilities structured?][factsheet-map-business-capability]
 1. [Which applications support business capabilities?][landscape-application-business-capability]
-    1. Which business capabilities are supported by applications?  *[alternative]*
     1. Which business capabilities are impacted when an application fails?
 1. [What is the IT cost of supporting business capabilities?][cost-business-capability]